 What is the golden triangle of Charenton-le-Pont?

 The golden triangle refers to the area of Charenton-le-Pont bounded by rue de Paris, rue Gabrielle and the banks of the Marne river.
-This neighborhood combines a village feel with shops and a market, immediate proximity to Paris (metro 8 Charenton-Ecoles, 5 minutes from Bastille), and prices 25 to 35% lower than the neighboring 12th arrondissement.
+This neighbourhood combines a village feel with shops and a market, immediate proximity to Paris (metro 8 Charenton-Ecoles, 5 minutes from Bastille), and prices 25 to 35% lower than the neighbouring 12th arrondissement.

 Is Charenton-le-Pont a good property investment in 2026?